Phone: (202) 296-5505 Email: info@winvale.com

 1122 Program

-The 1122 Program is designed to help state and local governments purchase products and services to support their emergency response, counter-drug, and homeland security activities.
+The 1122 Program is designed to help state and local governments purchase products and services to support emergency response, counter-drug, and homeland security activities.
 This program allows entities to quickly and efficiently access the solutions they need.
 In addition to the General Services Administration (GSA), the Department of Defense (DOD) and Defense Logistics Agency (DLA) provide equipment for purchase to the participating states under this program.

 According to the program's bylaws, both states and units of local government are eligible for purchasing.
 This includes the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, and any territory of the United States.
-However, not all states participate in the program, with 32 currently enrolled.

 To purchase through the 1122 Program, a state must have a certified State Point of Contact (SPOC).
 As a GSA Schedule contractor, it's recommended to check if your state participates to take advantage of this program.
+You can find a list of the active Points of Contact (POCs) on GSA's site

 Examples of supplies sold through GSA Schedules in this program include: